top of page

 Compassionate Release and MRIS

-TPCA believes that population members sould be released when they are to debilitated to commit further crimes.
-Furthermore recidivism rates as a persons age decrease while the cost of their care increases.
+TPCA believes that population members should be compassionalty released to the care of their family in their final days.
+People with terminal illnesses are not a threat to society.
+Furthermore recidivism rates as a person age decrease while the cost of their care increases.

 TPCA believes that the practice of solitary confinement is morally wrong, mentally debilitating, social stunting and the use of it must be substantially reduced.